 Golden leaves fluttering from our wooded oaks, bramble bushes in full bloom, tomatoes flourishing under cover – yet not the typical weather we might expect in Britain during late November.
 The outdoors play with our perception of flowing time, our shopping behaviour, the very psychology of Christmas decorations – with the weather almost forgetting to prompt us with those crisp frosts and the odd snow flakes that spark our seasonal imaginations.
-So as we approach the advent month, and as Weather Logistics Ltd approaches an end to its operational weather forecasting, we investigate the deeper goings on in the atmosphere that are responsible for these little quirks of nature.
+So as we approach the advent month Weather Logistics Ltd investigates the deeper goings on in the atmosphere that are responsible for these little quirks of nature.
 After two winters of extreme cold and snow, we address the question of what is causing our unseasonable weather …

 Intense blocking patterns located over Poland and the northwest Pacific Ocean have played havoc with our seasonal weather, driving southerly rivers of warm air into Britain and the southeast of the US.
 This wacky weather phenomenon has seen temperatures in England soar into the high teens during November.
 In a sense the east coast of the US and the UK are often teleconnected in their seasonal weather, as broadly speaking the planetary waves that are spun-out by our Earth’s rotation operate in their most stable state with a 60 to 70 degree wavelength.
 So it’s rather unsurprising that our northern hemisphere jet stream has deflected wildly northward at both longitudes, rather like two rather aggressive slinky shaker partners.